 Top 20 Irish Experiences Along the Wild Atlantic Way

 Killarney is considered the premier tourist town in southwest Ireland.
-The city is also a starting point for the Ring of Kerry.
+The city is also a starting point for the Ring of Kerry and for seeing the rest of the Wild Atlantic Way.
 With an abundance of accommodations, restaurants, and pubs along with wonderfully kind and friendly locals you can’t go wrong staying here.
 There is plenty to see and do within Killarney, including visiting Ross Castle, Muckross House, and Killarney National Park.
 And a great way to get a tour of the town is to hire a Jaunting car, the horse and buggy, you will see throughout the city.

 Ring of Kerry

 The Ring of Kerry is a 125-mile scenic drive through the vastly different landscapes of the Iveragh Peninsula.
 From Killarney, it is best to take a clockwise route.
 This is the same direction that the coaches take.
 Personally, I would feel more comfortable driving with the coaches on the narrow windy roads than against them.
 The two most significant stops on the Ring of Kerry are the Gap of Dunloe and the Ladies View.
 Expect to take at least a half-day to drive the entire route which does not include stops.

 After a long day around the Ring of Kerry, come and relax at Killarney Brewing Company.
 They have a great wood-fired pizza and of course, adult beverages with ingredients all locally sourced.
 The operation is right out in the open so, you can see where they brew the beer.
 Lots of craft beers to choose from and you can even book a behind the scenes tour of the brewing operation.